underscoren/msteffens.dev/README.md

 node build
 ```

-To run the built sveltekit server.
+To run the built sveltekit web server.

 However, I use Docker to build an image, then upload that directly to my server.
 I prefer to use docker compose files to manage my containers.
 This is a personal site, so uploading to dockerhub seems dumb.
 The next best step is hosting your own registry, which also seems dumb for just a single image.
 The last rung seems to be just sending the image over ssh to the server, which is why my build & deploy looks like: